WestDRI/wgpages/content/apptainer1/02-build.md

 1. by using a `--remote` build option (covered in this section).

-If installing packages is not important to you, i.e. you are planning to use the container as is for production purposes, you can create an image on an HPC cluster; for more details see
+If installing packages is not important to you, i.e. you are planning to use the container as is for production purposes, you can probably create an image on an HPC cluster.
+If you run into problems, please ask for help at <i>support@tech.alliancecan.ca</i>.
-{{<a "https://docs.alliancecan.ca/wiki/Singularity#Creating_images_on_Alliance_clusters" "Creating images on Alliance clusters">}}.

 {{<note>}}
 In Apptainer the user always remains the same inside and outside of the container.
 In other